Tiverton Preedy

 Tiverton Preedy (22 January 1863 – 26 April 1928) was an English clergyman who worked in Yorkshire and London from 1887 until his death, where he was noted for his work with the poor.
-He was particularly interested in the use of sport within ministry, and founded a church football team in Barnsley which became the modern Barnsley F.C.
+He was particularly interested in the use of sport within ministry, and founded a church football team in Barnsley which became the modern Barnsley Football Club.

-In 1883 he moved to London to become curate of a church in Islington, and later opened a nearby mission.
+In 1893 he moved to London to become curate of a church in Islington, and later opened a nearby mission.
 He opened a boxing club at the mission and organised dances for local flower sellers.
 In recognition of his work, he was appointed a prebendary of St. Pauls Cathedral in 1926.
 He died two years later and is buried in Islington Cemetery.
 In the 1990s supporters of Barnsley F.C. located and restored his grave.
+The grave is still maintained by supporters of Barnsley F.C. who travel down each summer.

 Early life

 Preedy was born in Hunstanton in the county of Norfolk in 1863, the second son of a local estate agent.
 He attended Bloxham School near Sleaford, Lincolnshire before entering Lincoln Theological College in 1885, where he trained to become a minister in the Church of England.
 In 1887 he was ordained as a deacon, and in the same year was appointed to the position of Assistant Stipendiary Curate at St Peter's church in the centre of Barnsley.
 The church had originally been set up as a mission to tend to the people of the poverty-stricken area, but was licensed as a parish in its own right in 1887.
 Preedy was engaged to assist the vicar, John Lloyd Brereton.

 During his time at Theological College, Preedy had become keen on the concept of using sport to engender moral values, an idea much in vogue at the time and known as muscular Christianity.
 To this end, he decided to join a local sporting club, through which he hoped to come into closer contact with the local people.
 He initially joined a rugby football club, but resigned in protest at the team's decision to play a match on Good Friday.